Summary

 Supply Chain and Safety Visuals

-Supply chain diagrams are key for manufacturing business plans.
+Supply chain diagrams are essential for manufacturing business plans.
 They show supplier relationships, inventory flows, and spread networks.
 Visual supply chain maps help backers understand risk factors and backup plans for very important parts.

-Quality control flowcharts show how products are tested and approved throughout the manufacturing process.
+What about quality control?
+Flowcharts show how products are tested and approved throughout the manufacturing process.
 These diagrams help backers understand how the company keeps product standards and reduces defect rates.

 Manufacturing Capacity and Cost Analysis